-Open funds (Investment portfolio at the end of 2017: € 19 billion).
+Open funds (Investment portfolio at the end of 2018: €19.6 billion).

 In contrast to closed funds, membership is not restricted to certain groups.
-Also, the fund is not a legal entity.
+An open fund is not a legal entity.
 They can be established for collective or individual members, or both.

 Like contractual funds, open funds are defined contribution funds.
 Alike closed funds, a depositary bank is required, and administration costs can be outsourced.

-At the end of 2017, assets managed by open funds amounted € 19 billion.
+At the end of 2018, assets managed by open funds amounted €19.6 billion.